demo-thursday/openshift-pipelines-tekton/03-install-demo.md

 This will setup and configure Nexus and SonarQube.
 It will also create a `ConfigMap` containing a `settings.xml` file that will be mounted into the *Maven* task container, and a `Secret` with the Nexus credentials.

 Depending on how much horsepower your cluster has, it may take 2-3 minutes for Nexus and SonarQube to start and configure.
-You can should be able to see them spinning up in the `cicd` project.
+You should be able to see them spinning up in the `cicd` project.

 ## Install the Demo App

 We also need an application to deploy!
-Let's create two environemnts (DEV and UAT) for the trusy Petclinic application.
+Let's create two environemnts (DEV and UAT) for the trusty Petclinic application.

 ```
 $ oc apply -k app/overlays/all